 - Mix oats, flax seeds, zucchini, cocoa powder and cinnamon in a glass bowl.
 Pour in the soy milk and water, then stir until well-combined.

 - Divide the mixture between two glass jars and place in the fridge for at least 4 hours, preferably overnight.
 Use regular bowls if you don’t have jars – just make sure they are covered.

 - In the morning, you can decide whether you want to eat your overnight zoats warm or cold.
 Either just top them with some fresh fruit and nuts and enjoy them right away or, if you’re up for a warm breakfast, you can heat up your zucchini oats.
 This will make them creamier and offer a softer consistency, too.

 - Add a splash of water to the chocolate oats and place them in a microwave set on high power for 30 seconds.
 Then, stir the oatmeal and microwave for another 30 seconds.
 You can also heat your zoats on the stovetop.

 - Let them cool slightly, then top with banana, figs and blueberries.
 Stir in some nut butter if you like and enjoy!

-- Our vegan overnight zoats keep well in the fridge for up to a week – perfect to prep in larger batches.
+- These overnight zoats keep well in the fridge for up to 5 days.

 - Try delicious add-ins such as almond or cashew butter, dried fruit, shredded coconut or cocoa nibs!